adalundhe/hedra/README.md

 ## <b>Engines, Personas, Algorithms, and Reporters</b>

-Much of Hedra's extensibility comes in the form of both extensive integrations/options and plugin capabilties for four main framework features:
+Much of Hedra's extensibility comes in the form of both extensive integrations/options and plugin capabilities for four main framework features:
 <br/>

 ### <u>Engines</u>